 Where to Purchase

-In this addition to the award-winning BECNT series, highly regarded New Testament scholar Douglas Moo offers a substantive yet accessible commentary on Galatians.
+In this addition to the critically acclaimed BECNT series, highly regarded New Testament scholar and teacher Douglas Moo offers a substantive yet accessible commentary on Galatians.
 With extensive research and thoughtful chapter-by-chapter exegesis, Moo leads readers through all aspects of the book of Galatians--sociological, historical, and theological--to help them better understand its meaning and relevance.

-As with all BECNT volumes, this commentary features the author's detailed interaction with the Greek text.
+As with all BECNT volumes, Galatians features the author's detailed interaction with the Greek text.
 This commentary admirably achieves the dual aims of the series--academic sophistication with pastoral sensitivity and accessibility--making it a useful tool for professors, students, and pastors.
 The user-friendly design includes shaded chapter introductions summarizing the key themes of each thought unit.

 "There is certainly a place for many commentaries on Galatians, but those who invest in only one would do well to make it Moo's.
 Careful in its exegesis, balanced in its judgments, fair in its treatment of others, and theologically sensitive, Moo's Galatians, like his commentary on Romans, is sure to become a standard work in the field."

-Stephen Westerholm, professor of early Christianity, McMaster University
+Stephen Westerholm, professor of early Christian studies emeritus, McMaster University

 "Douglas Moo's expertise as a commentator is well known, and his skill is on display in this outstanding commentary on Galatians.
 Moo is scrupulously fair to opposing viewpoints and nuanced and careful in his explication of the text.
 In addition to a line-by-line explanation of the letter, Moo also offers a substantive and satisfying explanation of Paul's theology in Galatians."